svjt78/intellidata/README.md

     - API based data ingestion and retrieval
     - Online transaction and data stewardship
 2. Data Standardization into an Industry-Standard schema
-3. Data Storage, with an mutable Transactional Data Store and an immutable Historical Data Store
+3. Data Storage, with a mutable Transactional Data Store and an immutable Historical Data Store
 4. Data quality management
     - Flexible business rule management with the ability for Business to configure data validation rules without the need for IT involvement
     - Early detection of data issues and notification for correction